Prilocaine (By injection)

 - Medicine to treat seizures (including phenobarbital, phenytoin, sodium valproate)

 - Nitrate or nitrite medicine (including nitric oxide, nitroglycerin, nitroprusside, nitrous oxide)

 - Phenothiazine medicine (including chlorpromazine, perphenazine, prochlorperazine, promethazine, thioridazine)

 Warnings While Using This Medicine:

-- Tell your dentist if you are pregnant or breastfeeding, or if you have liver disease, asthma, drug allergies, heart disease, heart block, high blood pressure, or other circulation problems.
-Tell your dentist if you are allergic to sulfites or if you have blood problems, such as G6PD or methemoglobinemia.
+- Tell your dentist if you are pregnant or breastfeeding, or if you have liver disease, kidney disease, asthma, heart disease, heart block, high blood pressure, lung or breathing problems, a blood disorder, or G6PD deficiency.
+Tell your dentist if you have a sulfite allergy.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing